Mamikon: A Story of a Lonely Soul

 “I see,” he said, and added after a little pause.
 “Would you like a cup of hot tea?”
 I agreed happily.

 “But you wait here first.
 When I give you a sign, you quickly run to me,” he said and walked towards the iron gates of the nearby forestry.
 When he reached the door of his hut, he waved his hand, and that was the sign for me.
-I lifted the backpack and ran to him.
-The dogs welcomed me with loud bark.
+I lifted the backpack and ran to him, thinking what’s this all about and why couldn’t we walk together.
+The dogs that guarded the forestry welcomed me with loud bark.

-“Don’t be afraid,” the stranger said, “These dogs can do nothing but bark all the day.”
+“Don’t be afraid,” the stranger said, “These dogs can do nothing but bark days and nights long.”

 We entered the hut.
 He pointed at the bench in the corner.

 “If you are tired, you can sleep here.
-I guess, you have a sleeping bag with you.”
+I guess, you have a sleeping bag, don’t you?”

 “Oh, no. Thanks!
-I’ll just have a cup of tea and then I’ll go back to the road,” I answered, but it wasn’t the answer he was expecting to hear.
+I’ll just have a cup of tea and then hit the road again,” I answered, but it wasn’t the answer he was expecting to hear.

 “What do you mean?
 Stay here, we’ll go to the village a little later, you can take a shower, and I’ll give you some food to eat.
 In the morning, I’ll take you back to the road.
 Stay here.
 I’m not going to let you out.
 Go sleep now.”

 His words left me in confusion.
-I didn’t know how to react or what to say, but then I found an excuse for my departure, saying that there are friends in Tomsk waiting for me to arrive on Friday, so I have to hit the road no matter if it’s night or storm outside.
+I didn’t know how to react or what to say, but then I found an excuse for my departure, saying that there are friends in Tomsk waiting for me to arrive on Friday, so I will continue hitchhiking no matter if it’s night or storm outside.
 He sat on a chair, lit a cigarette.

 “I can live alone in the taiga for many years,” he then said.
 “I’ve already lived in the taiga.
 It’s just that some relatives need money, that’s why I’m here – working.
 Otherwise, I wouldn’t even come here.
 Can’t get along with people.
 I feel very bad here.
-I want to be back in the taiga.
-I want to live with nature.
+I want to return to the taiga and be one with nature again.
 No one is trying to cut your throat for money there.
-Evil lives here.”
+Evil lives here.
+Evil.”

-“Tell me now, can you survive in the taiga?
-You will die there.
+“Tell me now, do you think you could survive in the taiga?
+You will die there within a few days.
+Most certainly.
 But I can.
-Once I’m done with the things here, I’ll return back to the nature.
-And I don’t care about their oil, gas and money, and all those people involved in it.
+Once I’m done with my duties here, I’ll leave the town and go back to the taiga.
+I don’t give a damn fuck about their oil, gas and money, and all those people involved in this crap.
 They are not humans.
 Beasts.
 They know no God.
 Where are you from, by the way?
 You don’t look Russian at all.”

 “I’m from Armenia.
 I study in Moscow,” I answered.